Skip to content

 \[\mathcal{L} = \mathcal{L}_{\text{task}} + \beta \mathcal{L}_{\text{relation}}\]

-\(\mathcal{L}_{\text{task}}\) is the autoregressive language modeling loss, and \(\mathcal{L}_{\text{relation}}\) is the cross-entropy loss for intent classification over concepts and relations.
+Where \(\mathcal{L}_{\text{task}}\) is the autoregressive language model loss, \(\mathcal{L}_{\text{relation}}\) is the cross-entropy loss for intent classification on concepts and relations, and \(\beta\) balances the two.

 Key Experimental Results

-Main Results: Comparison on Three Benchmarks
+Main Results: Comparison across three benchmarks

 Method MIntRec ACC MIntRec F1 MIntRec2.0 ACC MELD-DA ACC